atlopes/calendar/DOCUMENTATION.md

 To use a class, include its PRG file in a project and all the hierarchy of its dependencies and locales, up to the base Calendar class.
 For instance, if you want to the British Calendar, use BritishCalendar, include british-calendar.prg, gregorian-calendar.prg, julian-calendar.prg, julian.xml, and calendar.prg.

-If you want to keep it simple, just include all PRG and XML, and any class will be available after DOing its PRG.
+If you want to keep it simple, just include all PRG and XML files, and any class will be available after DOing its PRG.

 | Class | Filename | Dependency | Locale |
 | ----- | -------- | ---------- | ------ |